Replacing Lost Vehicle Documents

 If you need to replace a lost, stolen or destroyed motor Tax Disc and Trailer Card there is a €6 fee.

 You can receive replacement motor documents for your car by completing an RF134 form at your local Garda Station which must be stamped and signed by a member of An Garda Siochána.
 It should be posted with the relevant fee to a motor tax office.
-This form is available from the local motor tax office or can be downloaded here.
+This form is available from the local motor tax office or can be downloaded from the motor tax website.

 What is a Vehicle Registration Certificate?